HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/new_cf173.md

-# What's new in Container Update CF173?
+# What's new in CF173

 This HCL Digital Experience 9.5 Container Update release include new WCM REST APIs, and Tech Previews for Content Composer and Digital Asset Management, and more.